FREQUENTLY ASKED QUESTIONS:

 A: The Dolphins Swim Team provides programs to fit all levels.
 The YMCA swim team's motto is, "everybody swims, everybody wins!"
-Swimmers should be able to swim at least 25 yards of front crawl/freestyle with rotary breathing without assistance at tryouts.
-Once swimmers are on the team, they will learn all the competitive strokes, starts and turns!
+Beginner swimmers can enjoy the benefits of competitive swimming in our introductory program.
+Swimmers should be able to swim at least 25 yards of front crawl/freestyle with rotary breathing without assistance at tryouts to make age 1- senior groups.
+Once swimmers are on the team, he/she will learn all the competitive strokes, starts and turns!

 Q: I see that the Oneida Dolphins are a dual-sanctioned YMCA and USA Swim Team.
 What does that mean?

 A: YMCA and USA Swimming are governed by USA Swimming rules.
 YMCA Swimming and USA Swimming provide different outlets for competition, both of which benefit the swimmer.
-Our team currently competes for YMCA in the western part of the state, while our USA meets are predominately in the eastern part of the state.
 Our meet schedule is developed to provide athletes with the opportunity to compete in different competition formats and events during the year, with the goal of creating a well-rounded athlete in mind.

 Q: The practice hours seem like a lot.
 I am worried my child's grades will slip in school or they will be too tired.
 What happens with most of the swimmers that are currently on your team?